 - Junior Section (18 or younger) - One Open Category (can be of any astronomical subject)

-- Open Themed Section - "People and Sky"
+- Open Themed Section - "Alignments"

 - The "David Malin Innovation Prize" may be awarded, at Dr Malin's discretion, for a striking astronomical image that shows exceptional imagination, innovation or an unusual approach in any of the categories.